Betty Ford's August 1975 60 Minutes interview: Content of the interview

-In the characteristically candid interview, Ford discussed many topics.
-Great attention was paid to her discussion of how she would counsel her daughter if she was having a premarital affair, and to her declaration that she "would not be surprised" or angry if her daughter had an affair or tried smoking marijuana.
+In the interview, Ford was characteristically candid in her answers to questions covering a variety of topics.
+Great media attention was given a portion of the interview where she answered a hypothetical about how she would counsel her daughter Susan if Susan was having premarital sex.
+Ford declared that she "would not be surprised" or angry if her daughter had sex or tried smoking marijuana.
 Ford further speculated in the interview that all four of her children had likely already tried marijuana, and that she herself would have probably also experimented with it if it had been more popular to do so when she was growing up.
 However, she also expressed faith that her children were largely uninterested in drugs.
-Ford effectively remarked that she trusted her children to make wise decisions, and that she would be there for them even if they made unwise decisions.
+In her answers to such questions, Ford essentially expressed that she trusted her children to make wise decisions, and that she would be there for them even if they made unwise ones.

-Ford also talked in the interview about being tolerant and respectful of unwed couples who opt to engage in cohabitation, comments that she would later feel had been taken out of context by the public.
-She expressed full confidence in the marital fidelity of her husband, President Ford.
+Ford also spoke in the interview about being tolerant and respectful of unwed couples who opted for premarital cohabitation, comments that she would later feel had been taken out of context by the public.
+She also expressed her full confidence in the marital fidelity of her husband, President Ford.

-In addition, Ford voiced support in the interview for a variety of women's liberation causes.
+Ford voiced support during the interview for a variety of women's liberation causes.
 She called the Roe v.
 Wade decision of the United States Supreme Court on abortion "The best thing in the world...a great, great decision."
 She also voiced her support for the Equal Rights Amendment.
 However, Ford was also asked if she found some women's liberation advocates "a little bit hard to take", to which she responded that she did, and that she was not personally, "the type that's going to burn my bra or do something like that."

-Ford also shared that she was advised that there was no recurrence of the breast cancer for which she had been treated the previous year.
+Ford also shared that she had been advised that there was no recurrence of the breast cancer for which she had been treated the previous year.
 This question came on the heels of a demanding trip Ford took with her husband visiting Eastern Europe in which she showed clear signs of physical exhaustion at several points.